 - Todd Bol – Executive Director Bio

 SECTION 2: News and Editorial Coverage

-Little Free Libraries are hand-crafted structures filled with constantly changing collections of books donated and shared by people of all ages and backgrounds.
+The organization helps people around the world start and maintain free “take a book, return a book” book exchanges called Little Free Libraries.
 Most Little Free Libraries are placed in front yards, parks, gardens and easily accessible locations.
 The Libraries are built to withstand weather of all kinds and hold 20-100 books.
 Some Libraries are located in coffee shops, in or near restaurants and community centers.

 Originally designed to look like a one-room school or a “house of books,” the Libraries rapidly took on a wide variety of sizes, shapes, themes and other attributes.
 There is no standard size and shape.
 Although many businesses and apartments may have had “take a book, leave a book” shelves for years, the idea of a network of unique structure with stewards, signage and social support began in 2010.

-To be officially called a Little Free Library, a free book exchange must have an official charter sign, charter number and/or listing on the Little Free Library map of the world.
-More Libraries are being registered every day.
+To be officially called a Little Free Library, a free book exchange must be registered with an official charter sign and charter number.

 How many Little Free Libraries are there?

-As of June 2016, there are nearly 40,000 registered Little Free Libraries in all 50 states and 70 countries.
+As of 2017, there are over 50,000 registered Little Free Libraries in all 50 states and 70 countries.
 Please see our map for more information!

 Little Free Library is a nonprofit, tax-exempt organization whose mission is to promote a sense of community, reading for children, literacy for adults and libraries around the world.